I. What is a Discipleship Training?

 Because they don’t know how to use the resources God has provided them.

-Consider the story of an elderly backwoodsman who went to the hardware store.
+Consider the story of an older backwoodsman who went to the hardware store.
 He needed to replace his worn-out saw.
-Seeing that he was an elderly fellow, the salesman sold him a more efficient chainsaw.
+Seeing that he was an older fellow, the salesman sold him a more efficient chainsaw.
 The very next day, the old man returned, wanting his money back.

 “Why?” the clerk asked.

 “There is something wrong with this saw you sold me!
 Even though I worked as hard as I could, I only cut three cords of wood.
 With my old saw, I used to cut six without breaking a sweat!”

 Thinking the chainsaw was defective, the salesman asked if he could take it out in the store’s back to discover the problem.